 Time for which an IP address is assigned to clients.
-This IP address will be automatically considered free by expiration of this time (it can be assigned to another client) unless the client requests lease time extension or the address release.
+This IP address will be automatically considered free by expiration of this time (it can be assigned to another client) unless the client requests lease time extension.

 Exclusions

 Kerio Control enables the administrator to define only one scope in within each subnet.
 To create more individual scopes, follow these instructions: